Building Stronger Communities Grants Program

 Funding round dates

-Applications for this grant will open on Monday 30 July 2018 and close at midnight on Monday 24 September 2018.
+Applications for this grant are now open and will close at midnight on Monday 24 September 2018.

 Applicants will be notified of the outcome of their application by February 2019.